The following is a partial list of standard issuing bodies for industry.

 In the case where the standard is required for a course, the print version of the standard will be ordered and placed in Course Reserves.

 In the case where the standard(s) is needed for research, the TAMU/TAMUG/TAMUQ professor, researcher, or graduate student must request the standard.
 External co-researchers' requests will not be filled.

-In order to ensure that the standards funds are distributed fairly, orders per person or lab are limited to $1000/year.
+In order to ensure that the standards funds are distributed fairly, orders per person, class or lab are limited to $1000/year.

 Only one copy of a standard will be ordered per person or lab.

 Professors and researchers are expected to use their grant money to pay for their standards before they request standards from the TAMU Libraries.